 In any case, lost/deleted data originally stored in internal or external memory are still retrievable as long as not yet overwritten by new content.
 So, if you still want to get back photos or files in internal memory, you should stop using your cell phone to write in new data.

-How to Recover Deleted Data from Android Internal Memory
+Method: How to Recover Deleted Files from Android Internal Storage?

 Now we should begin our work by downloading and installing Android Data Recovery.